 Musical instruments can be a challenge for some Reach children and we are here to help, as is OHMI who are a rapidly growing organisation and key partner to Reach.

 Simple solutions are;

-- Buy a one-handed Ocarina from Reach – great for the younger musicians. shop link
+- Buy a one-handed Ocarina from Reach – great for the younger musicians.
+Click here to buy one.

 - Brass instruments can be played one-handed or with a foot, with the addition of a stand to hold up the trumpet, horn etc. Click here for inspiration from Felix Klieser.